 Residents of “Hotlanta” need a place to cool off during the long, hot Georgia summers.
 It’s a four-hour drive to Tybee Island, Savannah’s beach, but they can cool off much closer to home at Lake Lanier and the Lanier Islands.

-The massive 38,000-acre reservoir lake with almost 60 square miles of fun is the state’s largest and arguably the favorite.
+Lake Lanier is a massive 38,000-acre reservoir with almost 60 square miles of water.
+It is the state’s largest and arguably one of the best lakes in Georgia.
 That’s because there’s so much to do visitors return again and again.
 The lake welcomes all sorts of watercraft from jet skis to houseboats and the islands feature luxury accommodations, fine dining, a gaming area, a fitness center, and a saltwater lounging pool.

 Lake Seminole is another reservoir lake in Georgia managed by the U.S. Army Corps of Engineers.
 Located on the borders of Alabama and Florida, the 37,000-acre lake is popular for fishing, boating, and birding.
 It’s in a quiet and picturesque subtropical setting with exotic flora and fauna like songbirds, alligators, pretty canvasback ducks, water lilies, pondweeds, and hydrilla.